-My first opportunity for backpacking Panama came tantalizingly close in 2005 when I traveled to Costa Rica and made my way south along the Caribbean coast.
+My first opportunity for backpacking Panama came tantalizingly close in 2005 when I traveled to Costa Rica and traveled south along the Caribbean coast.

-In the town of Puerto Viejo, I encountered many backpackers traveling overland, having either come north from Panama or heading that way next.
+In Puerto Viejo, near the Costa Rican border, I encountered backpackers traveling overland, coming north from Panama (and South America), or heading that way next.

-I considered my options but stuck to my original plan to spend my full 18-day vacation exploring Costa Rica.
+I considered making a border crossing but stuck to my original plan for an 18-day vacation exploring Costa Rica.

 It would be another eight years before I returned to the region, this time dedicating two weeks to backpacking Panama.

-What follows is my itinerary, which served me well as an introduction to the country.
+What follows is my Panama trip itinerary, which served me well as an introduction to the country.

 Panama City is unique among capital cities in Central America as it's located on the coast.
-Specifically, it faces Panama Bay on the Pacific side.
+Specifically, it faces Panama Bay on the Pacific coast.

 A modern skyline full of high-rise buildings occupies the Punta Paitilla district.
-I had little interest in spending time in that part of the city, though.
+I had little interest in spending time in that part of the city.

 San Felipe (Casco Viejo)

-Instead, I based myself in the historic San Felipe neighborhood, better known as Casco Viejo (which means “Old Town” in Spanish).
+Instead, I based myself in the historic San Felipe neighborhood, Casco Viejo (“Old Town” in Spanish).

 This coastal area was settled in 1673 and recognized as a UNESCO World Heritage Site in 1997.

-The walkable old town reminded me of Cartagena, though smaller and with fewer buildings having been renovated.
+The walkable old town reminded me of Cartagena, though smaller and with fewer renovated buildings.

-Some of the buildings, like the one pictured above, even lacked a roof.
+Some buildings, like the one pictured above, even lacked a roof.
 It was just a few walls that had been re-painted, the interior used for a craft market.

 There were positive signs it was very much a work in progress, though, and I made a mental note to consider coming back in ten years to see how Casco Viejo has evolved.